twagar11/ansible-labs/modules/Module-File.md

 }
 ```

-note the status:
+Note the status:

 ```console
 CHANGED
 ```

-it means something on your hosts is changed.
+It means something on your hosts is changed.

-**NOTE:** every file/folder that you put on your hosts that are without specified `user` or `group` takes the authenticated ones from your `hosts` file
+**NOTE:** every file/folder that you put on your hosts that are without specified `user` or `group` takes the authenticated ones from your `hosts` file.

-Login to each host and verify that the file is there
+Login to each host and verify that the file is there.

 ## Step 2 - Delete a file

-to delete a file on your hosts use the following command
+to delete a file on your hosts use the following command.

 ```bash
 $ ansible webserver -m file -a "dest=~/hello.txt state=absent"